Every year, beekeepers across the country face the ultimate beekeeping test, keeping their colonies alive through the winter.

-In this article, we’ll show you how a thermal camera can help you get a visible image of your colonies through the winter and how it can help keep your bees alive.
+In this blog post, we’ll show you how a thermal camera can help you get a visible image of your colonies through the winter and how it can help keep your bees alive.

 How Does the Thermal Camera Work?

-Whereas a regular camera works like the human eye, using visible light to create an image, a thermal camera uses sensors to detect and record heat signatures which it relays as an image.
+Whereas a regular camera works like the human eye, using visible light to create an image, a thermal camera uses sensors to detect and record heat signatures, which relay as an image.
 The camera detects the slightest differences in temperature to create detailed images.